 The table above shows the total income payout if the assured passed away at that age and the bequest paid out.

-I one of my takeaway is that, by looking at the actual numbers of the “total value”, we seldom feel short changed.
+One of my takeaways is looking at the actual numbers of the “total value”, we seldom feel short-changed.

-If you do not get the payout income, and passes away, your nominated loved ones get it.
+If you do not get the payout income and pass away, your nominated loved ones get it.

-I know for the fact that out of all the payout after someone passed away, the CPF bequest payout is the fastest (beside those joint account which I could withdraw)
+I know for the fact that out of all the payout after someone passed away, the CPF bequest payout is the fastest (besides those joint accounts which I could withdraw)

 If your longevity is hard to determine, CPF Basic looks the way to go because from 65 to 85 years old, the Basic plan gives the highest payout income + bequest.

-However, if medical science have its way, then you would want to put your money in Escalating plan.
+However, if medical science has its way, then you would want to put your money in Escalating plan.

 If the annuity is to hedge longevity risk, then the logical selection here is to choose the Escalating plan.